Administrative Procedures at ESI

 ONLINE EDUCATION-RESIDENT TRAINING

-The nine online education courses in the Executive Protection Program must be completed in nine months, or eighteen months for the Security Specialist Program after which time the student will not be entitled to a refund.
+The nine online education courses in the Executive Protection Program must be completed in nine months, or eighteen months for the Security Specialist Program, after which time the student is not entitled to a refund.
 All Residency Programs are conducted entirely in classroom settings at ESI’s training facility in a 28/15-Day format.
 Whether the student completes a Core Program in combined online education and resident training or full time Residency, the Certificates and Credentials are equivalent.
 Further, applicant understands that tuition does not cover additional required books, food, lodging, or gun rental during Resident Training or transportation to the training sites.
 In Residency classroom instruction requires attendance of 96% or 26 days of the 28-Day Executive Protection, PSD Protective Operations, and Corporate Crisis Management.

 ACCREDITATION AND AUTHORIZATION